Dappyplay4u/lambda-project/Readme.md

 ***Create IAM User***:

 Create an IAM user with the necessary permissions to perform the required tasks.
-Assign the following policies to the user:
+Create a lambda fucntion role following priviledges:
 AmazonSESFullAccess
 CloudWatchFullAccess
 AmazonS3FullAccess
 AmazonSNSFullAccess
+LambdaExecuteRole

 ***Create Lambda Function for Health Check***: